21 Aug 2023

 Real sense library: National Library of Korea

-Zytronic’s innovative touch technology means that the contents of the book respond to touch gestures from up to 50mm away from the surface of the sensor.
-A single touch sensor was embedded behind the stack of paper pages and transmitted through the paper of the physical book itself.
+Zytronic’s touch technology means that the contents of the book respond to touch gestures from up to 50mm away from the surface of the sensor.
+This idea highlights how technology can increase access and unlock experiences once thought impossible.

 STEAM